-- Casting Gag: Palicki has also played a DC character.
+- Palicki has also played a DC character.
 It didn't work out very well.
 Ironically, said character was given a pair of metal battle staves in a departure from the comic, where she primarily fights with a lasso, a sword, and a shield, which is somewhat puzzling in retrospect, but at least give Palicki practice in hindsight for this role.

 - Before she was introduced, Hunter mentioned how she and Hartley (played by Lucy Lawless) were friends; this means that Wonder Woman and Xena were friends.

-- And now she travels in an invisible jet.
+- She travels in an invisible jet.

 - Deep Cover Agent: She'd been infiltrating HYDRA before she's introduced, to the point she got a high position in HYDRA's security forces, assigned to find and detect double agents and moles.

 - Dual Wielding: Pair of dual battle staves.

 - First Name Basis: She insists Simmons call her Bobbi.